saleh-unikie/direction_finding_connectionless_rx_multiple/README.rst

 A simple application demonstrating the BLE Direction Finding CTE Locator functionality by receiving and sampling sending Constant Tone Extension with periodic advertising PDUs.
+This example is based on the Zephyr's sample (direction_finding_connectionless_rx) and supports receiving of simultaneous signals of different tags/beacons.

 Requirements
 ************